 Possible thesis topics related to my research:

-- Small scale industry and crafts in the city
+- Small scale manufacturing in high streets

 Relevant publications of/and my own research (for further projects/publications, take a look at my profile at www.researchgate.net):